JetBlue has unveiled ‘Mint Suite,’ a new business class suite it will launch on its inaugural transatlantic flights later this year.

 It will install 24 suites on its A321LRs to London in a 1-1 layout.
 Domestic US flights between LA and New York will have 16 seats.

 Each seat features a fully closing door.
-Here is a walk through of the new Mint Suite cabin:
+Click here for a video of the suite and cabin.

 Mint Suite is not entirely dissimilar from the Upper Class seat you find on Virgin Atlantic’s 787s and A330s, albeit without the middle pairs.
 Each seat is angled towards the aisle in a ‘herringbone’ layout (click on any image to enlarge):